Snapnames – A Handy Domain Tool

 So What’s The Catch – How Much Does This Cost?

-Well I would be the first to skeptical about a domain name service so I appreciate your question.
+Well I would be the first to be skeptical about a domain name service so I appreciate your question.
 But as is with every other aspect of the web that we have come to work with we gain our overall knowledge by using these products – not by theory or academics.
 We have used Snapnames.com for over 2 years – and to date we have acquired 4 domain names.
 I have to say it is a buzz when we receive an e-mail stating a domain name has been acquired…

-How Exactly Do you Acquire a Domain Name?
+How Exactly Do You Acquire a Domain Name?

 So You Would Never Buy A Domain Name Directly?